-The Company, however, has no history of direct commercialization of its products and management does not yet have sufficient historical evidence to assert that it is probable that the Company will receive sufficient revenues from its sales of YUTIQ and DEXYCU to fund operations.
+The Company anticipates that it will need to raise additional capital to fund its operations until its cash flows reach a level sufficient to fund the Company's operating plan through 2020.
 Actual cash requirements could differ from management's projections due to many factors, including the success of commercialization for YUTIQ and DEXYCU, the actual costs of these commercialization efforts, additional investments in research and development programs, competing technological and market developments and the costs of any strategic acquisitions and/or development of complementary business opportunities.
-Accordingly, the foregoing conditions, taken together, continue to raise substantial doubt about the Company's ability to continue as a going concern for one year from the issuance of these financial statements.